 It claims the Tories need to work hard to attract northern, middle-aged white men without college degrees who live in the countryside or in so-called “rugby league” towns, struggle financially and are disappointed by Labour’s undecided position on Brexit.
 Onward has named this type of voter “Workington Man,” after a former coal-mining city.

 Once it became clear these voters would be decisive, the Tories began performing strange political contortions.
 Johnson and his allies are flattering and seducing the very people whose lives they have made miserable over the past decade, with promises of millions in spending.
-And in a crazy turn of events, even for these crazy times, the strategy could work.
-The Tory’s have made this election about Brexit and the very nature of our democracy and to a large extent its true.
-But what the Tory’s have left out of the equation is the age-old fight class war.
+And in a crazy turn of events, even in these crazy times, the strategy could work.
+The Tories have made this election about Brexit and the very nature of our democracy and to a large extent, it’s true.
+But what the Tories have left out of the equation is the age-old fight class war.

 Democracy has always meant more to the northern working class!

 A Yorkshireman in the South will always take care to let you know that he regards you as an inferior.
 If you ask him why, he will explain that it is only in the North that life is ‘real’ life, that the industrial work done in the North is the only ‘real’ work, that the North is inhabited by ‘real’ people, the South merely by rentiers and their parasites.

 The Northerner has ‘grit’, he is grim, ‘dour’, plucky, warm-hearted and democratic; the Southerner is snobbish, effeminate and lazy – that at any rate is the theory.

 Hence the Southerner goes north, at any rate for the first time, with the vague inferiority-complex of a civilised man venturing among savages, while the Yorkshireman, like the Scotchman, comes to London in the spirit of a barbarian out for loot.” – George Orwell, Road to Wigan Pier

 The Labour Heartlands, are ripe for the picking.